ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-RVC**](https://github.com/AIFSH/ComfyUI-RVC): a comfyui custom node for [a/Retrieval-based-Voice-Conversion-WebUI](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI.git), you can Voice-Conversion in comfyui now!
 - [**Simswap Node for ComfyUI**](https://github.com/TaiTair/comfyui-simswap): A hacky implementation of Simswap based on [a/Comfyui ReActor Node 0.5.1](https://github.com/Gourieff/comfyui-reactor-node) and [a/Simswap](https://github.com/neuralchen/SimSwap).
 - [**ComfyUI_Prompt-Quill**](https://github.com/osi1880vr/prompt_quill_comfyui): Nodes:Use Prompt Quill in Comfyui
+- [**ComfyUI-SD3LatentSelectRes**](https://github.com/GavChap/ComfyUI-SD3LatentSelectRes): You'll get a new node called SD3 Latent Select Resolution, you can pick the x and y sizes from a list.
 - [**ComfyUI-TRA**](https://github.com/leiweiqiang/ComfyUI-TRA): Nodes:TCL EbSynth, TCL Extract Frames (From File), TCL Extract Frames (From Video), TCL Combine Frames, TCL Save Video (From Frames)
 - [**DJZ-Nodes**](https://github.com/MushroomFleet/DJZ-Nodes): AspectSize and other nodes
 - [**pfg-ComfyUI**](https://github.com/laksjdjf/pfg-ComfyUI): ComfyUI version of https://github.com/laksjdjf/pfg-webui.
 (To use this extension, you need to download the required model file from **Install Models**)
+- [**LoRTnoC-ComfyUI**](https://github.com/laksjdjf/LoRTnoC-ComfyUI): This is a repository for using LoRTnoC (LoRA with hint block of ControlNet) on ComfyUI.
 - [**SComfyUI-Keyframe**](https://github.com/Scholar01/ComfyUI-Keyframe): Nodes:Keyframe Part, Keyframe Interpolation Part, Keyframe Apply.
 - [**ComfyUI-LaVIT**](https://github.com/chaojie/ComfyUI-LaVIT): Nodes:VideoLaVITLoader, VideoLaVITT2V, VideoLaVITI2V, VideoLaVITI2VLong, VideoLaVITT2VLong, VideoLaVITI2I
 - [**Load Image From Base64 URI**](https://github.com/glowcone/comfyui-base64-to-image): Nodes: LoadImageFromBase64.
 Loads an image and its transparency mask from a base64-encoded data URI for easy API connection.